 iPhone 6 overheating

-If your phone begins overheating even when not plugged into a charger, then this would likely indicate a hardware malfunction and like the previous issue this too can be difficult to locate much less repair.
+If your iPhone begins overheating even when not plugged into a charger, then this would likely indicate a hardware malfunction and like the previous issue, this too can be difficult to locate much less repair.

 Some common areas to overheat on a smartphone include its earpiece speaker area, its battery area (which could indicate an issue with the battery so make sure to check the batteries temperature as well), it could include a problem with the screen(s) getting hot, the back of the phone above the battery compartment is a common area, or around the phones charging port.
 You can learn how to troubleshoot/fix this issue by reading, Fix: iPhone 6 battery drain/overheating